hliscorp/php-security-api/README.md

 - **[setting oauth2 drivers](#setting-oauth2-drivers)**: (optional) setting oauth2 drivers available for authentication in a list of [Lucinda\WebSecurity\Authentication\OAuth2\Driver](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Authentication/OAuth2/Driver.php) instances
 - **[getting results](#getting-results)**: creating a [Lucinda\WebSecurity\Wrapper](https://github.com/aherne/php-security-api/blob/v3.0.0/src/Wrapper.php) instance based on above and use it to get logged in user id, access token (for stateless apps) or csrf token (for form logins)

-API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter and SimpleXML extension.
+API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter and SimpleXML + OpenSSL extension.
 To quickly see how it works, check:

 - **[installation](#installation)**: describes how to install API on your computer, in light of steps above
 - **[unit tests](#unit-tests)**: API has 100% Unit Test coverage, using [UnitTest API](https://github.com/aherne/unit-testing) instead of PHPUnit for greater flexibility